IITDBGroup/ProvenanceWeek2021/virtual.md

 #### Free Online Access to IPAW + Joint Posters and Demos LNCS Proceedings

-Springer is providing free online access to the [IPAW LNCS proceedings](https://link.springer.com/book/10.1007/978-3-030-80960-7) for a period of 4 weeks.
+Springer is providing 4 weeks of free online access to the [IPAW LNCS proceedings](https://link.springer.com/book/10.1007/978-3-030-80960-7) for ProvenanceWeek participants.

 ## Detailed Schedule